link1905/Unity-SummerRest/README.md

-﻿# SummerRest - HTTP Endpoints Managing Plugin for Unity A plugin works as Postman, which supports:
+﻿# SummerRest - A Unity Plugin for Managing HTTP Endpoints This plugin works as Postman, which supports:
 - Visualize the structure of your HTTP endpoints
-- Enable to call them in EditMode
+- Enable to call your endpoints in EditMode
 - Generate boilerplate code based on your structure to simplify the process of calling HTTP endpoints in PlayMode

 ## The minimum Unity Editor version required is **2022.2**
 Because the project leverages some Unity UIToolkit new elements and the Roslyn compiler

 ## Installation
-***Please do not move the plugin folder to a different position because of breaking the path constants in the plugin source***
+***Please do not move the plugin folder to a different position because of breaking path constants in the plugin source***

 ### 1. [Asset store](https://u3d.as/3eSA)